 - Why payment and settlement system is under RBI’s regulation?

-In addition to this you shall have and overview of the banking industry.
-The syllabus covered in the preparation for the Phase 2 exam is enough to understand banking industry, however for the interview your focus shall be in discussion points.
+In addition to this you shall have an overview of the banking industry.
+The syllabus covered in the preparation for the Phase 2 exam is enough to understand banking industry, however for the interview your focus shall be on the discussion points.

 - Why you shall be selected as RBI Grade B officer?